 Two and a half billion people – over a third of the world’s population – live without adequate sanitation facilities.
 The human waste from another two billion residents in towns and cities is not safely treated and can end up dangerously polluting neighbourhoods, rivers, lakes or seas.
 Nearly 800 million people still do not have access to an improved source of drinking water protected from outside contamination.

-The previous Millennium Development Goal (MDG) target to halve the number of people without access to basic sanitation by 2015 has been missed by a mile: half a billion people, to be more precise.
-There may be many reasons for this failure, but one of them is that sanitation is an area where it has been particularly difficult to engage governments and donors and that sanitation is a complex process in which many different stakeholders must be involved.
+Sanitation is an area where it has been particularly difficult to engage governments and donors and a complex process in which many different stakeholders must be involved.
 However, investment in sanitation will deliver an immediate return in improved health, a better environment and increased productivity.
-The World Bank has estimated that every dollar, pound or euro spent on improving sanitation delivers fivefold in social and economic benefits.
+Every euro spent on improving sanitation delivers fivefold in social and economic benefits.

 Poor sanitation and hygiene provision helps spread a range of fatal and non-fatal diseases.
 It adds an extra dimension of lethal risks to floods.
 It damages ecosystems.
 It can make it particularly difficult for girls to go to school once they start menstruating.
 It costs families and economies dear, as work days (and life years) are lost due to wholly avoidable sickness.
 And it can force girls and women to scurry off to fields or alleyways for privacy after dark, making them vulnerable to assault.